 mathematics courses for the major.

 - Life and Physical Science Issues and Lab: Major and licensure requirements.

 - Writing Intensive (W): EDUC 255 and 498 courses (required).
 Additional W requirements are in the major.

 - U.S. Diversity flag (U): EDUC 257 (required).

 Science candidates may earn additional high school level content specific endorsements in Biology, Chemistry, Physics, Environmental Science, and/or Earth and Space Science

-by passing the applicable ISBE Content Area test and three units of coursework in
+by passing the applicable content test or completing 12 semester hours of coursework

 The four year licensure program rarely allows completion of required endorsement coursework